 - Fines up to $150,000

 The court can impose additional penalties on offenders, including a driver’s license suspension.

 Call Now to Schedule A Free Consultation With The Hernandez Law Firm

 Have you been charged with a vehicular crime?
 The consequences of a conviction can have a negative impact on the rest of your life.
-For this reason, it’s in your best interest to fight the charges with the help of experienced criminal defense attorney Steven Hernandez.
+For this reason, it’s in your best interest to fight the charges with the help of experienced DWI attorney Steven Hernandez.
 To schedule a free consultation, call 732-286-2700 or submit your information using the form on this website.